huanghoujing/AlignedReID-Re-Production-Pytorch/README.md

 Taking Market1501 as an example, it contains `31969` training images of `751` identities, thus `1 epoch = 751 / 32 = 24 iterations`.
 Each iteration takes ~1.08s, so each epoch ~27s.
 Training for 300 epochs takes ~2.25 hours.

 For training with mutual loss, we use multi threads to achieve parallel network forwarding and backwarding.
 Each iteration takes ~1.46s, each epoch ~35s.
 Training for 300 epochs takes ~2.92 hours.
+(Time consumption may vibrate a lot, not solved.)

 Local distance is implemented in a parallel manner, thus adding local loss does not increase training time obviously, even when local hard samples are searched from local distance (instead of from global distance).